bcrowell/cm_invariants/README.md

 derivatives (not just the CM invariants).
 If any of these fail to be zero, an error is generated.

-The programs sch.mac, closed.mac, and de_sitter.mac do the
+The programs schwarzschild.mac, closed.mac, and de_sitter.mac do the
 calculations for the Schwarzschild spactime; a closed, radiation-dominated FLRW cosmology; and an FLRW cosmology containing only a repulsive cosmological constant (de Sitter space).
 For the